Aims and Requirements

 Note that the ISA only deals with the payment of RC dues by ISA members.
 Dues (if any) from RC's affiliated members, guests or special participants have to be dealt with by the RC.

 3. Preparation of membership lists.

-Each Research Committee can request at any time from the ISA Secretariat a current list of ISA members who have paid their RC dues through the ISA Secretariat.
-Such a list can be provided in a requested format by e‑mail or as a print‑out.
+RC/WG/TG Presidents and Secretaries can create current list of ISA members who have paid their RC dues through ISA membership portal.
+Such a list can be obtained in excel or pdf format.